 Republican Bryant was joined by about two dozen lawmakers, ministers and other supporters as he signed Senate Bill 2633.
 His grandmother's Bible, with a black leather cover and well-worn pages, sat on the desk of his Capitol office.

 "We believe that we're on firm ground here with our opportunity for religious expression in a limited forum within public schools.
 That does not mean that they won't file a lawsuit, and we'll see how that comes out for us," Bryant said.

-It says all school districts must adopt a policy to allow a "limited public forum" at school events such as football games or morning announcements, to let students express religious beliefs.
+The new law says all Mississippi school districts must adopt a policy to allow a "limited public forum" at school events such as football games or morning announcements, to let students express religious beliefs.
 The policy must include a disclaimer that such student speech "does not reflect the endorsement, sponsorship, position or expression of the district."

-Bear Atwood, legal director for ACLU of Mississippi, says the group will wait to see if there's proselytizing in schools before deciding whether to file a lawsuit.
+Bear Atwood, legal director for ACLU of Mississippi, did not attend the bill signing ceremony but told The Associated Press in a phone interview that she thinks the law "has serious constitutional issues."
+She said the ACLU will wait to see if there's proselytizing in public schools before deciding whether to file a lawsuit.

 "At the end of the day, do I think there will be a legal challenge?"
 Atwood said.
 "Yes, which is unfortunate because it is not the governor or the Legislature that will get sued but the individual school district and that's not a very good way for them to spend their limited education dollars — especially given that this is a pretty well-settled area of law."